itxjobe/samsungdebloat/ON-DEVICE-DEBLOAT.md

 ### For Shizuku + Canta Users
 **Recommended workflow:**
-1. Start with `canta-lists/conservative.txt`
+1. Start with `canta-lists/conservative.json`
-2. Import and review in Canta
+2. Import preset and review in Canta
+3. Deselect any packages you want to keep
-3. Uninstall batch
+4. Uninstall batch
-4. Reboot and test
+5. Reboot and test
-5. If satisfied, import `canta-lists/moderate.txt` later
+6. If satisfied, import `canta-lists/moderate.json` later

 ### For App Manager Users
 **Recommended workflow:**